RateMyDIY/Docs/Architecture.md

 ## Front End
 What technology solution will you use for your front-end?

-* Gatsby JS, GraphQL, and a CSS pre-processor either LESS or SASS, react-testing-library, Jest and Apollo Client
+* React/Apollo
+* GraphQL/Nexus/Prisma
+* SCSS
+* EasyGraphQLTester

-What problems does this solution solve for this specific project? - Done - Michael
+What problems does this solution solve for this specific project?
 * It provides a flexible framework with state management and routing for our application and allows us to use all the best features of React JS to interact with the DOM.

 What are the drawbacks of using this solution over alternatives?